Laravel-Backpack/docs/6.x/base-themes.md

 ## How to Create a New Theme

 TODO.
 We're working on making this A LOT easier.
 On making creating a new Backpack theme take 5 hours or less.
 Please follow this thread for now: https://github.com/Laravel-Backpack/docs/issues/417

+<a name="how-to-uninstall-a-theme"></a>
+## How to Uninstall a Theme

+Each theme can have its own uninstallation process.
+So please check the theme's docs on Github.
+But in principle, uninstalling a Backpack theme should involve following these steps:

+1. Remove the composer package.
+Eg. `composer remove backpack/theme-coreuiv2`
+2. Delete the config file.
+Eg. `rm -rf config/backpack/theme-coreuiv2.php`
+3. Install a new theme (eg. `php artisan backpack:require:theme-tabler`) or change the `view_namespace` in `config/backpack/ui.php` to the theme you want to be active.